 The JMF based on the mix design produced in the laboratory should be treated only as a "start-up" JMF.
 As production begins, the desired properties of the mix should be checked and monitored on the plant produced, field lab compacted asphalt mixture.
 Tests that should be performed during manufacture and placement include aggregate gradations, cold feed calibrations, asphalt binder content, volumetric properties, temperature, theoretical maximum density, in-place density, smoothness and visual inspections, and others as necessary.
-All of the mix properties on the plant-produced mix should be within the ranges required by the JMF and also within the tolerances set by the QMS Specifications.
+All mix properties on the plant-produced mix should be within the ranges required by the JMF and also within the tolerances set by the QMS Specifications.
 If the test results on the plant-produced mix indicate compliance with the QMS Specifications, the plant may continue to operate.
 If one or more of the mix properties is outside the desired range, appropriate actions, as described elsewhere in this Manual, shall be taken immediately.

-In addition to sampling and testing performed by QC/QA technicians, assessments will be performed by the Materials and Tests Unit's Independent Assurance (IA) personnel.
+In addition to sampling and testing performed by QC/QA technicians, assessments will be performed by the Materials and Tests Unit's personnel.
 The Independent Assurance (IA) program ensures that the personnel performing QMS testing remain proficient.
 If the assessment finds problems with the technician's proficiency, corrective action will be required, and the technician will be reassessed (see Section 1.4 for details of the Technician Assessment Program).
 This program also assures that the laboratory equipment used in the testing is properly maintained and calibrated.
 This is achieved by taking samples (typically a split sample) at either the QC or QA lab and testing those samples at a Materials and Tests Unit facility.
-The results are compared to a correlation rating system derived from statistical analysis of previous comparative tests.
-If the results of the comparative samples are within the Excellent/Good range, no investigation is required.
-If the results are in the Fair/Poor range, an investigation is initiated by IA personnel in an attempt to determine the reason for the disparity.
-This investigation shall include but is not limited to: analysis of all calculations performed and procedures used by the QC/QA personnel, investigation of the testing equipment used, and the personnel performing the IA testing.
-Analysis of all test results, and if necessary, re-sampling and testing under observation, are other investigation tools available.
-The IA personnel will normally coordinate their visits with the QC/QA technician in order to prevent unnecessary sampling.
-Full cooperation should be given to the IA personnel to insure that their sampling requirements are met.
+The Department personnel will normally coordinate their visits with the QC/QA technician in order to prevent unnecessary sampling.
+Full cooperation should be given to the Department personnel to insure that their sampling requirements are met.

 This Section describes in detail the sampling and testing frequencies, procedures and test methods utilized by NCDOT.
 As everyone is aware, there is much concern by the Division of Highways, the Federal Highway Administration and Asphalt Industry Representatives about the quality of asphalt pavement construction in North Carolina.
-Full cooperation and efforts by all parties is necessary in order to assure that pavements are produced and constructed so as to perform as intended.
+Full cooperation and efforts by all parties is necessary in order to ensure that pavements are produced and constructed to perform as intended.
 If the Resident Engineer, QMS Technician, Contractor or others should have questions or need further clarification about the guidelines, procedures, or instructions noted in this Manual, please contact the Materials and Tests Unit at any time.
 All forms and worksheets utilized for Sampling and Testing of mix and aggregates are contained in Section 12 along with detailed instructions.